Perl 11 is an effort to make Perl 5 pluggable at the following levels:

 The following projects are important in reaching the vision of Perl 11:

-p2 by Reini Urban will be a fast, small perl11 (5+6 and more) using the potion vm.
+p2 by Reini Urban was the attempt to be a fast, small perl11 (5+6 and more) using the potion vm.

 potion is the VM behind p2, a small fast language, written by _why's, based on lua, io and others.

-MoarVM is basically a freshly boostrapped parrot, with locking threads and a sixmodel MOP, supporting rakudo perl6 and eventually perl5.
+MoarVM is basically a freshly boostrapped parrot, with locking threads and a sixmodel MOP, supporting rakudo perl6.